abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 #### Bell States

-Bell states are two qbit quantum state vectors that are in the entangeled states named after the physicist Jhon Stewart Bell.
+Bell states are two qubit quantum state vectors that are in the entangeled states named after the physicist Jhon Stewart Bell.
 For the same reason as the example `Ex-3`, Bell states are entangled states.

 $$
 \begin{equation}\tag{Ex-5}